-Within school, we are persistent, insistent and consistent in our behaviour teaching.
 Positive behaviour will be taught to all pupils as part of the behaviour curriculum, in order to enable them to understand what behaviour is expected and encouraged and what is unacceptable.
 Positive reinforcement will be used by staff where expectations are met to acknowledge good behaviour and encourage repetition.
 The behaviour curriculum will focus on defining positive behaviour and making it clear what this looks like, including the key habits and routines required by the school, e.g. lining up quietly outside the classroom before a lesson.

-Routines will be used to teach and reinforce the expected behaviours of all pupils.
+Routine will be used to teach and reinforce the expected behaviours of all pupils.
 Appropriate and reasonable adjustments to routines for pupils with additional needs, e.g. SEND, will be made.
 Consistent and clear language will be used when acknowledging positive behaviour and addressing misbehaviour.

-We use House Points to reward and encourage positive behaviour.
-Children earn house points for such areas as: good listening, good citizen, ready to learn, demonstrating our school values or being on task.
-Children can cash in their House points for a variety of prizes or rewards.
+We use House Points (Year 1 to Year 4) to reward and encourage positive behaviour.
+Children earn house points for such areas as; good listening, being a good citizen, being ready to learn, demonstrating the school's core Christian values and for being on task.
+The House Points are celebrated weekly with an end of year treat for those pupils.